cloudlink-omega/e2ee/README.md

 ## Under the hood
 This E2EE extension utilizes the same underlying cryptography code that powers CloudLink Omega.

 This extension implements ECDH-P256-AES-GCM with SPKI-BASE64 keypairs, allowing Scratch projects to send/receive data over a wide variety of transports.
-It is highly resistant to attacks, and supports creating shared secrets over insecure transports (e.g. cloud variables).
+It is highly resistant to attacks, and supports creating shared secrets over insecure channels (e.g. cloud variables).

 ## What is...